aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/image-conversion-and-optimization/multi-threaded-image-export/_index.md

 tmp.deleteOnExit();
 ```

-In this step, we create a temporary image file and ensure it gets deleted when it's no longer needed.
+### Step 2: Define the Image Data Path

-## Step 2: Define the Image Data Path
+Set the absolute path where the exported image will be saved.

 ```java
 // Path & name of the existing image.
 String imageDataPath = tmp.getAbsolutePath();
 ```

-We set the path for the existing image.
-This is where the exported image will be saved.
+### Step 3: Read Image Stream in Java

-## Step 3: Create a Stream of the Existing Image File
+Create an `InputStream` from the temporary file – this is the **read image stream java** part of the tutorial.

 ```java
 // Create the stream of the existing image file.
 InputStream fileStream = new FileInputStream(tmp);
 ```

-Here, we create an input stream to read the existing image file.
+### Step 4: Configure BMP Image Options

-## Step 4: Configure BMP Image Options
+Configure the BMP export options, including bits‑per‑pixel and the source stream.

 ```java
 // Create an instance of BMP image option class.